-- 11.10.8 Road opening car and road closing car descriptions should only be used on closed road events.
-Further information on this will be available as an Annex following the 2018 closed road legislation. - 11.10.9 All Safety Cars (excluding the zero car) should be equipped to provide information to spectators as they travel through the stage.
+- 11.10.8.
+Road opening car and road closing car descriptions should only be used on closed road events.
+Further information on this is included on page 18. - 11.10.9.
+All Safety Cars (excluding the zero car) should be equipped to provide information to spectators as they travel through the stage.